-What are Average Expenses in a Personal Injury Case?
+What Are Average Expenses in a Personal Injury Case?

-In a typical auto accident case, your lawyer’s biggest expense items will be medical treatment records and maybe 1 or 2 short expert medical opinions.
+In a typical auto accident case, your lawyer’s biggest expense items will be medical treatment records and maybe one or two short expert medical opinions.
 By contrast, even in a simple medical malpractice case, your lawyer will have to pay for numerous expert witnesses, thousands of pages of medical records, and several deposition transcripts.
 Deposition transcripts can be very expensive, with an average cost of about $5 per page.

 The other big factor that will impact the expenses in a case is the severity of your physical injuries.
 The more serious your physical injuries are the more expensive it will be for your lawyer to bring your case.
 Serious injuries involve more medical records and often require opinions from multiple experts in various medical specialties.
 At $200 or $300 per hour, medical expert fees can quickly drive up the price tag on a case.

 How much will your lawyer take from your settlement?